Working with CFF Fonts | API Solution for .NET

-As it is considered, Compact Font Format CFF is not exactly a format but rather the way to compress other font formats.
+As you may find from the article about font formats, Compact Font Format (CFF) is not exactly a format but rather the way to compress other font formats.
 This integration allows OpenType fonts to benefit from both the compactness of CFF and the scalability of TrueType.
-They are widely used in professional publishing workflows and are commonly found in PostScript printers and PostScript-compatible RIPs (Raster Image Processors) for high-quality print output.

-Aspose.Font for C++ API lets you work with CFF fonts in your C++ applications.
+Aspose.Font for .NET API lets you work with CFF fonts in your .NET applications.
 Here are some manipulations covered by the Documentation:

-- Load CFF font files, extract data from these files and save them back.
+- Load CFF font files, extract data from these and save them back.

 - Convert CFF fonts to another font format.
 By now, Aspose.Font can only use CFF as an input format, but not an output one.

-The functionality for working with CFF fonts within Aspose.Font API for C++ is covered with the next namespaces:
+The functionality for working with CFF fonts within Aspose.Font API for .NET is covered with the next namespaces: